jaguar017/project-ideas/README.md

-## Steps to Contribute
+## Steps to Contribute ##

 * Fork the project and share your idea with us 💡.
 * If you want to propose a new Idea, please use the [Project Template](./Template.md) as a base template.
 * Before creating a Pull Request, please make sure that your suggestion is not already added to the project.
 You can submit an update if you believe it improves an existing idea.
+We do see and keep a close look at innovative ideas and help you to go forward
 * Make sure you check your spelling and grammar.
 * Send pull request for review .